Vlad-404/travel_experiences/README.md

 2. As a Hotel owner, I want to know if my Hotel was mentioned, so I can improve on my services or add new ones.
 	* Using the search tool, anyone can search through the data base and find the term they are looking for.
 3. As a tourist information centre of the city of Zadar, I want to know if anyone has mentioned the city of Zadar, so we can improve on our event offers and advertising.
-	* With the search engine, anyone can filter out a desired keyword and read through the experiences that contain this keyword
+	* With the search engine, anyone can filter out a desired keyword and read through the experiences that contain this keyword.

 [Backt to top](#travel-experiences)

 # Deployment
 The repository for this project is hosted on [GitHub](https://github.com/) and uses [Heroku](https://www.heroku.com/) to serve the site to the world wide web.
 If you would like to contribute to this project you would need to first have some sort of online code editor like [Gitpod](https://www.gitpod.io/) or local such as [VS Code](https://code.visualstudio.com/).
-Also you will some version control software like [Git](https://git-scm.com/).
+Also you will need some version control software like [Git](https://git-scm.com/).
 For Git, you will also need a GitHub account.

 #### Prerequisites